Orleans County, Vermont: Elections

 In 1828, Orleans County was won by National Republican Party candidate John Quincy Adams.

 In 1832, the county was won by Anti-Masonic Party candidate William Wirt.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county voted for the Whig Party candidates.

 From John C. Frémont in 1856 to Richard Nixon in 1960 (barring 1912, where the county was won by Progressive Party candidate and former president Theodore Roosevelt), the Republican Party had a 104-year winning streak in the county.

-In 1964, Orleans County was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win Orleans County, but to win the state of Vermont entirely.

-Following the Democrats victory in 1964, the county returned to voting for Republican candidates for another 20 years, starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988.
+In 1964, Orleans County was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win Orleans County, but to win the state of Vermont overall.
+Following Johnson's victory in 1964, the county returned to voting for Republican candidates for another 20 years, starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988.

-The county voted for Bill Clinton in both the 1992 and 1996 presidential elections.

-George W. Bush won Orleans County in 2000 and was the last time a Republican presidential candidate carried the county.
+George W. Bush won Orleans County in 2000, the only time the county would back a Republican between 1992 and 2020.
+Donald Trump narrowly lost the county by a margin of 26 votes in 2016.
+Trump would finally flip the county back to Republicans in 2024.

-John Kerry won the county in 2004 and it has been won by Democratic candidates ever since.

 Normally voting among the most conservative counties in Vermont, the county overwhelmingly supported the Democratic presidential candidate in 2008 with nearly 63% of the vote.
 No town supported the Republican opponent.
 Nevertheless, the county elected only Republicans to the state senate and legislature and voted overwhelmingly for a Republican governor and lieutenant governor, yet Democratic for all other state offices.

 With one exception in the legislature for one district, the vote was not close for any office.

 A record seventy-three percent of the voters turned out for the general election in 2000.